cstawitz/roomba/README.md

 more seamless, but ideally this package should be useful for deeply-nested lists from an array of sources.

-Key features of the package: \* `roomba(rows = , cols = )` searches
+*Key features:*

-deeply-nested list for names specified in `rows` or `cols` arguments (string vectors) and returns a `tibble` with the associated row or column titles.
-Nothing further about nesting hierarchy or depth need be specified. \* handles empty values gracefully via `replace_nulls()` function that substitutes `NULL` values with `NA` or user-specified value, or truncates lists appropriately.
-The goal of roomba is to tidy recursive lists.
+  - `roomba()` searches deeply-nested list for names specified in `cols` (a character vector) and returns a `tibble` with the associated column titles.
+Nothing further about nesting hierarchy or depth need be specified.
+  - Handles empty values gracefully by substituting `NULL` values with `NA` or user-specified value in `.default`, or truncates lists appropriately.
+  - Option to `.keep` `any` or `all` data from the columns supplied

 ## Installation